-Year Ended December 31, 2017 2018 2019 2020 2021 Earnings per share \$ 2.44 (1) \$ 2.57 \$ 2.78 \$ 3.00 \$ 3.24 Tangible book value per share \$20.17 \$21.68 \$23.35 \$25.21 \$27.26 street estimates , should not be regarded as an indication that any of Sandy Spring of WashingtonFirst, Sandler O Neill, KBW, their respective representatives or any other recipient of this information considered, or now considers, it to be necessarily predictive of actual future results, and it should not be relied on as such.
+Year Ended December 31, 2017 2018 2019 2020 2021 Earnings per share \$ 2.44 (1) \$ 2.57 \$ 2.78 \$ 3.00 \$ 3.24 Tangible book value per share \$ 20.17 \$21.68 \$ 23.35 \$25.21 \$27.26

+(1) Reflected the median consensus street estimate.
+KBW used the mean consensus street estimate of \$2.41.
+The inclusion of any unaudited prospective financial information for Sandy Spring or WashingtonFirst, including street estimates, should not be regarded as an indication that any of Sandy Spring, WashingtonFirst, Sandler O Neill, KBW, their respective representatives or any other recipient of this information considered, or now considers, it to be necessarily predictive of actual future results, and it should not be relied on as such.
 This information was prepared solely for internal use and is subjective in many respects.
 While presented with numeric specificity, the unaudited prospective financial information reflects numerous estimates and assumptions made with respect to business, economic, market, competition, regulatory and financial conditions and matters specific to Sandy Spring s and WashingtonFirst s respective businesses, all of which are difficult to predict and many of which are beyond Sandy